-What you must pay when you get these Services that are covered for you services Part A or B and are not related to your terminal prognosis: If you need nonemergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network and follow plan rules (such as if there is a requirement to obtain prior authorization). · If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost sharing amount for in-network services.
-If you obtain the covered services from an out-of-network provider, you pay the plan cost sharing for out-of-network services.
-For services that are covered by MedMutual Advantage Preferred PPO but are not covered by Medicare Part A or B: MedMutual Advantage Preferred PPO will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+What you must pay when you get these Services that are covered for you services terminal prognosis: If you need nonemergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network and follow plan rules (such as if there is a requirement to obtain prior authorization).
+If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost sharing amount for in-network services.
+If you obtain the covered services from an out-of-network provider, you pay the cost sharing under Fee-for-Service Medicare (Original Medicare).
+For services that are covered by MedMutual Advantage Signature HMO but are not covered by Medicare Part A or B: MedMutual Advantage Signature HMO will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost sharing amount for these services.
 For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost sharing.
-If they are related to your terminal hospice condition then you pay Original Medicare cost sharing.
+If they are related to your terminal hospice condition. then you pay Original Medicare cost sharing.
 Drugs are never covered by both hospice and our plan at the same time.
-For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
+For more information, please see Chapter 5, Section 9.4 (What if you're in Medicarecertified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.